nathanstitt/gridley/README.md

  * **defaultLayout** the id of the layout to use if none of the specified sizes match
  * **forceLayout** Force the grid to display using the specified layout id.
 Useful for printing or any case where you want to force a certain display.
  * **caption** content to insert at the top of the grid.
+ * **rowAttributes** function | HTMLAttributes<div>  A list of attributes to be added to each row as its rendered.
+If a function is specified, it will be passed the row and current layout and should return HTMLAttributes

 #### Columns